 - Download and Install PhotoRec: Download and install PhotoRec on your computer from the official website.
 The archive with the Windows version will contain a GUI shell for the program called QPhotoRec.

-That’s it!
 You should now have successfully recovered your NRW photos using PhotoRec.
 All you have to do is go to the folder you specified as the recovery location and check what kind of files you were able to recover.

 Note: Since PhotoRec exclusively uses a signature scan (file type reconstruction), the recovered photos and files will not have their original names.